 Additionally, acrylics create brighter and more intense colors.
-Adults can also use puffed paints, which not only provide aesthetic appeal, but also changes in texture (glossy, matte, etc.) and changes in appearance (because puffed paints add layers and appear raised on any surface).
+Adults can also use puffed paints, which not only provide aesthetic appeal but also changes in texture and in appearance because puffed paints add layers and appear raised on any surface.

 Types of Brushes

-Just like the type of paint you choose, the type of brush you use is just as important when it comes to painting pumpkins.
+Just like the type of paint you choose, the type of brush you use is just as important when it comes to learning how to paint pumpkins.
 Sponge brushes are your best bet, since they are soft and effective in transferring paint.

 Typically, brushes with bristles are fine to use, but sponges tend to be best, since the bristles can be damaging to the pumpkin’s skin.
 After all, you are working with a fruit!